-When people first see a driftwood bonsai (sharimiki in Japanese), they often ask "How did they do that?"
+When people first see a driftwood bonsai (sharimiki in Japanese,) they often ask "How did they do that?"
 Sometimes the answer is nature created the deadwood, other times it's man made.

-In nature, the driftwood look is created by harsh weather conditions.
+In nature, driftwood is created by harsh weather conditions.
 On a shoreline, it may be windblown water and sand.
 In a desert it may be both drought and sand.
 In the mountains, it could be freezes or snow storms, or again blowing sand.

 Collected trees from the wild are known as yamadori.

 California bonsai artist, the late Harry Hirao, was known for finding his bonsai in the California mountains.